 Still from Wreck-It Ralph (2012).

-An extraordinary film no matter how you look at it: retrograde coolness, moral strength, explosively imaginative, emotionally rich, complex and plain, old-school good vs. evil standing up to the system tale of a frontrunning underdog.
+An extraordinary film no matter how you look at it: retrograde coolness, morally complex, explosively imaginative, emotionally rich story of a videogame underdog standing up to a tyrant.

-That last scene has made me cry so many times I’ve lost count.
+And that last scene, my lord.
 The kind of film you wish to watch with your kids someday.

 Quote from Waking Life (2001).